gcrnet/gcrnet.github.io/_workshop/bashshellprogramming.md

   * `$2` variable references the second argument
   * `$n` variable references the nth argument
-  * `$0` is reserved and references the current script Change to the molecules dirctory
+  * `$0` is reserved and references the current script Change to the molecules directory

 ```
 $ cd molecules